montagejs/todo-mvc/README.md

 ## Credit

-This TodoMVC application was created by [Montagejs](http://montagejs.org).
+This TodoMVC application was created by [Montage Studio](http://montagestudio.com).